NSDesign/ShapeStudio/docs/future-features.md

 New properties should be added with defaults that preserve existing behavior:
 - `gridOffsets.enabled: false` → No offsets applied (current behavior)
 - `shapeMasking.enabled: false` → All positions render (current behavior)
-- `cellConstraints.renderMode: 'intersection'` → Current behavior
+- `cellConstraints.renderMode: 'point'` → Current behavior (shapes at intersection points)

 ---